 A <colorgroup> element acts as a container for color properties.

-The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the <object> and <triangle> elements.
+The order of the color elements forms an implicit 0-based index that is referenced by other elements, such as the <object> and <triangle> elements.

-A producer MAY define multiple <colorgroup> containers in order to help organize the file, for instance by grouping colors related to particular objects.
+A producer MAY define multiple <colorgroup> containers to help organize the file, for instance by grouping colors related to specific objects.

+The displaypropertiesid attribute references a <displayproperties> group containing additional properties that describe how best to display a mesh with this material on a device display.

+A <colorgroup> describes a set of surface color properties and SHOULD NOT reference translucent display properties.
+To achieve a translucent effect with surface color, a multi-properties group SHOULD be used instead.
+For more information, refer to Chapter 7: Display Properties Overview.